If you’re a coffee lover who also appreciates a good dessert, you’ve got to try an Irish cream breve!

 What’s the difference between a Breve and a Latte?

-- Brewed espresso.
+- Brewed espresso (we’ll be using a double shot of espresso).
 No worries if you don’t have an espresso machine.
 I’ll provide several alternatives further down in this post.

 - Half-and-half.
 This is exactly what its name implies: It’s half cream and half milk.
-And it’s what sets the breve apart from the latte.
-It’s got to be half-and-half (not regular milk) to be a breve.
+The use of half-and-half is what qualifies this drink as a breve.

 - Irish cream syrup.
 You may be able to find this at your local grocery store.
 My local store does not carry it, so I order a small bottle from Amazon.